-Breaking news: Uber self-driving car kills pedestrian in Tempe, AZ
+Breaking: Uber self-driving car kills pedestrian in Tempe, Arizona

-A woman pedestrian in Tempe, Arizona, died after she was hit by a self-driving car operated by Uber.
-It is the first known pedestrian death caused by a self-driving car, and it is unclear whether it happened Sunday night or Monday morning.
+A woman was killed Sunday night in Tempe, Arizona, after she was hit by a self-driving car operated by Uber.
+It is the first known pedestrian death caused by a self-driving car.

-The pedestrian was crossing the street but was not in the crosswalk.
-According to a statement issued by Tempe police, a human safety driver was at the wheel when the car was operating autonomously.
-Unfortunately, the driver and the car failed to react in time to prevent the fatality.
+The woman was crossing the street but was not in the crosswalk, according to reports.
+According to a statement issued by Tempe police obtained by the New York Times, a human safety driver was at the wheel when the car was operating autonomously.
+The driver and the car failed to react in time to prevent the fatality.

 The woman's name has not been released.
+Tempe police didn't immediately respond for comment Monday morning.

 According to a report in The New York Times, an Uber spokesman said the company is cooperating with local authorities.
 The company also said it is suspending the testing of its self-driving car program in Tempe, Pittsburgh, San Francisco, and Toronto.

-This is not the first death due to autonomous driving.
+This is not the first death in the U.S. due to autonomous driving.
 An Ohio man in a Tesla Model S died in Florida in 2016 when his Tesla hit a white semi truck while driving in the semi-autonomous Autopilot mode.
 The vehicle failed to see the white truck against the bright sky.

 Uber is testing more than self-driving cars.
 The company has had a fleet of self-driving semi-trucks in operation in Arizona for a couple months after its acquisition of the company Otto.